TrevorDev/TwitchHTML5/README.md

 Enter about:config into the address bar and click "I'll be carefull, I promise".
 Then enter the following in the search bar security.mixed_content.block_active_content
-Right click on the result and press the toggle
+Right click on the result and press the toggle.
+This should result in security.mixed_content.block_active_content set to FALSE.

 4b: Chrome users***
 See the following page: https://support.google.com/chrome/answer/1342714?hl=en